Too often, development teams are using the wrong agile software testing tools, and find that they must halt deployment for maintenance and debugging.

 John Wooden famously said, “If you don’t have the time to do it right, when will you have time to do it over?”
 To that, we add, “And how much is it going to cost you?”

-Some folks attempt to reason that you can solve any problem given plenty of time and abundant resources.
-The reality is that no one ever seems to have enough time or resources.
+Some folks attempt to reason that you can solve any problem given plenty of time.
+No one ever seems to have enough time or resources.
 Solving problems and working efficiently requires a mind shift.
 In the pursuit of high-quality software deployments, much of this mind shift must include the understanding that testing should not be an afterthought.

 Effective development teams are successful because they anticipate problems early in the development cycle.
 Such teams resolve to maintain a high degree of agility.
 They identify problems further upstream in the pipeline and allocate sufficient time and resources to resolving problems as early as possible.

-An aggressive launch schedule is a major factor for many teams that find themselves lacking adequate time for testing.
-Estimates are hastily done, too many things are overlooked or oversimplified, and managers push too hard.
-Moreover, when push comes to shove, testing is readily given the short shrift.
+An aggressive launch schedule makes it challenging to adequately test on time.
+Estimates are hastily done, too many things are overlooked, and managers push too hard.
+Moreover, testing is readily given the short shrift.
 Classically, this leads to a hasty deployment and low-quality deliverables.
 Nearly always, this translates directly into poor customer satisfaction.

 Not enough time to resolve problems